noahehall/theBookOfNoah/0current/aws/exams/services/securityIdentityCompliance/iam.md

 - apply resource policies directly to individual secrets defining who can access and what they can do
 - alternatively apply roles to resources giving them access to specific secrets

+### s3

+- IAM policies attached to users/groups/roles for authnz of s3 resources